-Thus begins Coppola’s now 19-year comingling of languorous directorial ambience and the perennial hiss of social displacement.
+Thus begins Coppola’s now 19-year-old comingling of languorous directorial aura and her perennial interest in social displacement.
 Although it doesn’t do anything Coppola wouldn’t better with her second film, her debut The Virgin Suicides already introduces that wandering, ungrounded milieu Coppola has become so famous for, her films floating with ghostlike half-presence above the ground.
 Although Edward Lachman’s kaleidoscopic cinematography half-steps toward a mental world of internal signifiers, Coppola rebukes the impulse to crack open her characters’ minds.
 Her characters are not only un-placeable in the world but essentially unassured in their relationship to the camera.
-Coppola’s icy, displaced frigidity never presumes to tear open her characters’ brains, never disposes itself to the aesthetic hubris of understanding its subjects completely.
-The whole film is encased in a shroud, a deathly pall of uncertainty.
+But that’s because Coppola’s icy, displaced frigidity never presumes to tear open her characters’ brains, never disposes itself to the aesthetic hubris of understanding its subjects completely.
+The whole film is encased in a shroud, a deathly sense of uncertainty.

 Lost in Translation

-The cult around this film probably needs to die out, and I suspect it has in the past handful of years now that we’ve realized the real apex of ‘00s cinema is not this film, nor is it There Will be Blood, nor is it Eternal Sunshine of the Spotless Mind (great films all) but the 2000 trifecta of Yi Yi, Werckmeister Harmonies, and In the Mood for Love.
-With the film’s reputation now keeled-over from melts-in-your-mouth acme-of-all-cinema to comfortable minor classic, we can appreciate it for what it truly is: a tone poem to loneliness and personal isolation of the most atomized variety, a film that is itself a little too atomistically preoccupied with its rituals of the rich and famous to escape itself, but piquant nonetheless.
-Exploring a liminal budding relationship between an aging American movie star (Bill Murray) and a twenty-year-old girl (Scarlett Johansson) displaced to Japan, Lost in Translation turns, as all of Coppola’s films do, on a self-awareness about its own failures to truly comingle with the space it inhabits.
-Its attitude toward Japan is that of an unknowable Orientalist background, and the eternal question is whether this is a foible or an evocation of the film’s very sense of the Western world’s impotence at moving outside itself.
+The cult around this film probably needs to die out, and I suspect it has in the past handful of years now that we’ve realized the real apex of ‘00s cinema is not this film, nor is it There Will be Blood, nor is it Eternal Sunshine of the Spotless Mind, but the 2000 trifecta of Yi Yi, Werckmeister Harmonies, and In the Mood for Love.
+With the film’s reputation now keeled-over from melts-in-your-mouth acme-of-all-cinema to comfortable minor classic, we can appreciate it for what it truly is: a piquant tone poem to unspoken desires, to loneliness, and to personal isolation of the most atomized variety.
+And a film that is itself a little too atomistically preoccupied with its rituals of the rich and famous to escape itself.
+Exploring a liminal budding relationship between an aging American movie star (Bill Murray) and a twenty-year-old girl (Scarlett Johansson) displaced to Japan, Lost in Translation turns, as all of Coppola’s films do, on a self-awareness about its own failures to truly inhabit the space it observes.
+Its attitude toward Japan is that of an unknowable Orientalist background, and the eternal question is whether this is a foible or whether the film itself harbors suspicions about the Western world’s impotence at moving outside itself and in turn embodies this doubt in the film style.
 The film, and writing about it, is a bramble of reservations, simultaneously close-minded and open-hearted.

 Much as her two subjects feel perennially lost in a foreign land (Japan), Coppola is perpetually unable to connect with any world that is not her own, filming Japan as an aquarium, an aesthetic object for her to dissect and control.
 But the film’s aesthetic distance from Japan can suggest a kind of humbling aura, a nucleus of anomie that reveals Coppola is self-aware that she is a lost child, a rich person perpetually unable to free herself from her too-satisfied demeanor.
 A filmic litmus test for how willing a viewer is to plunge into auteurism, one’s appreciation for Lost in Translation turns on the fulcrum of how willing you are to believe her aesthetic is a criticism of herself and her characters.

-An insouciant historical period piece that gleefully disabuses itself of historical pretensions or aspirations to resurrect the “real life” of Marie Antoinette, this critically reviled film spasms with oscillations of energy, elan, and zest, treating the cramped world of factual accuracy as a pestilence and a ponderous fetish in need of desperate wiping out.
+An insouciant historical period piece that gleefully disabuses itself of aspirations to resurrect the “real life” of Marie Antoinette, this critically reviled film spasms with oscillations of energy, elan, and zest, treating the cramped world of ascetic factual accuracy as a ponderous fetish that a film can never actually achieve.
 Instead, Coppola imprisons the aesthetic of naturalism in an excessive, gilded, deliciously garish cage of baroque, music-video artifice, recasting Antoinette as a lost and confused pop starlet of her era whose ennui is contrapuntally commented on by aural nuggets courtesy of The Cure and other similar cocksure-anomie cocktails.
-Throughout her career, Coppola has clamped onto limbo, but in many valences: suburban adolescence (Suicides), middle-age alienation (Lost in Translation).
-Marie Antoinette turns back time while lacquering the past in a sense of eternal presence to suggest that stunted social contact unites the entire tapestry of Western history in a fading fabric of not only an unknowable past but an unfathomable present.
+Throughout her career, Coppola has clamped onto limbo, but in many valences, from suburban adolescence (Suicides) to middle-age alienation (Lost in Translation).
+Marie Antoinette turns back time while lacquering the past in a sense of eternal presence to suggest that stunted social contact unites the entire tapestry of Western history in a fabric of not only an unknowable past but an unfathomable present.

-Over time, the astonishingly misunderstood Marie Antoinette has exposed its true self to audiences and enthusiasts alike: an inquiry into both the foundational egotism of trying to recapture the past and, paradoxically, the necessity of understanding that essential truths about the relationship between the past and the present can only be grappled with through a plunge into performative artifice that unites all eras of life.
+Over time, the astonishingly misunderstood Marie Antoinette has exposed its true self to audiences and enthusiasts alike: an inquiry into both the foundational egotism of films which believe they recapture the past accurately within the confines of Hollywood storytelling, and, paradoxically, the necessity of understanding that essential truths about the relationship between the past and the present may sometimes require a plunge into the need for performative artifice that unites all eras of life.
 Plus, it features Kirsten Dunst giving a deliriously good performance of knowing superficiality, a constructed pop-icon with a human being struggling to break out, ultimately neutralized by her plastic shell.
 There are many paths to truth, after-all, and some of them have Kirsten Dunst backed by Gang of Four.
 Who’s to argue?